SHaroonShah/Readme-Developers-Hub---Production/recipes/process-shipments-created-with-the-action-process.md

 Pass the token to your API Client.

-# Create shipments with the action “Process”
+# Create shipment with the action “Process”

 <!-- csharp@46-86 -->